 Our addiction treatment center offers numerous drug recovery programs, so there will be one designed for each client’s individual needs and preferences.
 We feel that if the client is allowed to participate in choosing an addiction help program to fit their needs, they will stick with the program and ultimately, have a much higher success rate for recovery.
 Our inpatient treatment programs remove the client/patient from their environment of drug or alcohol usage.
 They are not in the company of friends and relatives who may contribute to, or trigger, the client to use their substance of choice.
 Our addiction inpatient treatment center offers a safe and serene environment with a caring and compassionate staff on hand 24 hours a day, seven days a week.
 If at any time the client has issues arise during a treatment program, there is always someone on hand to handle the situation or just lend a kind ear to listen.

 What is the First Step in Addiction Treatment?

-Detox is the first step in addiction recovery and is usually the part of treatment dreaded the most by addicts because of the uncomfortable withdrawal symptoms they expect.
+Detox is the first step in addiction recovery treatment and is usually the part of treatment dreaded the most by addicts because of the uncomfortable withdrawal symptoms they expect.
 Fear of detox has prevented many addicts from getting the treatment they desperately need, and in many cases, lives have been lost because of this fear.
 We understand this apprehension and are equipped to address any situation that might arise during the drug program detox process.
 Our well-trained staff monitors withdrawal symptoms and is available 24/7 to give much-needed support and assistance as needed to provide a safe and efficient detoxification for the client.